BDSM Training for Beginners: Kink Education by Professional Trainers

 • Cuckold: This is when a person who identifies as masculine seeks pleasure in watching their feminine partner engage sexually with someone else.

-• Dominant/Dom/Domme: The partner who takes charge of the power dynamic during the BDSM scene.
+• Dominant/Dom/Domme: The partner who takes charge in the power dynamic during the BDSM scene.

 • Edgeplay: Delaying the climax after reaching the edge time and again.